dfamonteiro/blog/blog/content/posts/using-dotnet-trace-with-perfetto.md

 ### Taking a bird's eye view of the trace file

-Before diving head-first into a service call, let's stay zoomed out and take stock of what this file contains.
+Before diving head-first into a service call, let's stay zoomed out and take stock of what's in this trace file.

-Starting from the top, the first I notice are about 10 threads that are sitting around doing nothing of interest.
+Starting from the top, the first thing I notice are about 10 threads that are sitting around doing nothing of interest.

 <figure>
     <img src="/images/dotnet-trace-perfetto/nothing-interesting.png" alt="Nothing interesting is going on here">